jdoleary/Spellmasons/docs/QualityOfLife.md

 ## Graphics
-- target columns should show circles when it adds a target
 - fix opening book animation playing when you don't have to wait to cast, allow it to exit early

 ## UI